 - Always use your strong or uninjured leg to take the first step when you go up stairs or a curb (see instructions for curbs and stairs below).
 When you go back down, step with your weak or injured leg first.
 Remember "up with the good, and down with the bad" to help you lead with the correct leg.
 Ask for help if you feel unsure about going up and, especially, down stairs.

 A walker with four legs is the most stable walking aid.
 Your doctor will recommend a walker if you need to keep all or nearly all the weight off one leg, if your general strength or endurance is decreased, or if your balance is not always good.

 Be sure your walker fits you.
-When you stand up in your normal posture and rest your hands on the walker's hand grips, your hands should be even with the tops of your legs.
-Your elbows should be slightly bent.
+When you stand up in your normal posture and relax your arms at your sides, the walker's handgrips should be level with your wrists.
+Then, when you rest your hands on the handgrips, your elbows should be slightly bent.

 To walk using a walker

 - Set the walker at arm's length in front of you, with all four legs on the floor.
 If your walker has wheels on the front legs, just take your weight off your hands and push the walker forward.